 Once you understand the answer to “What is CDN security?,” it’s easy to see how CDN security can be vital to users having a great browsing experience.
 Unfortunately, security for a CDN can come with risks.

 Unlike firewalls, CDNs alone are unable to block bad bots from infecting a website.
 As such, it’s possible to hijack and exploit CDN servers containing cached information in a variety of ways.

-Distributed denial-of-service (DDOS) attacks are another method for extortion and blackmailing, making them one of many major CDN security concerns.
-A simulated test showed that 16 different CDNs were vulnerable to a DDOS exploit that caused servers to repeatedly run the same command.
+DDoS attacks are another method for extortion and blackmailing, making them one of many major CDN security concerns.
+A simulated test showed that 16 different CDNs were vulnerable to a DDoS exploit that caused servers to repeatedly run the same command.
 These repeated commands eventually led to the servers becoming overloaded, ultimately taking the content offline.